-Fourth, Ω mega incorporates staging annotations.
+Third, Ωmega incorporates several powerful extension mechanisms.
 In Coq and other related systems, proofs correspond to programs.
+In $\Omega$ mega proofs are programs (with equality qualified types).
 More efficient implementations can often be extracted from proofs by a form of type erasure.
-In Ω mega proofs are programs (with equality qualified types), and unlike Coq[41], and Isabelle[27] where type erasure is fixed and inflexible, type erasure in Ω mega is implemented by the use of explicit staging.
+Unlike Coq[33], and Isabelle[20] where type erasure is fixed and inflexible, type erasure in $\Omega$ mega is implemented by the use of explicit staging.
 The conjunction of staging and logical systems provides a powerful new tool.
-By using staging, extraction of efficient programs from proofs is under the control of the program era, and can be targeted at any object-language.
+By using staging, extraction of efficient programs from proofs is under the control of the programmer, and can be targeted at any objectlanguage.
 Staging can also be used to perform specialization and partial evaluation.
+A second extension mechanism is Qmega's ability to reflect representations of its types into the value world and to perform arbitrary computations on these representations in a type safe manner.
+Because the logic of $\Omega$ mega is embedded in its type system, the sound reflection mechanism supports extension of $\Omega$ mega's logic to deal with a wide variety of properties, both logical (semantic), and physical (resource usage).